angelajulian/student-w5-WorkDay/README.md

 # Work Day Scheduler

 Scheduling a whole week can be too taxing.
 Scheduling a day is a great place to start when organizing your time.
+[Click here to see it live.](https://angelajulian.github.io/student-w5-WorkDay/)

 ## How to Use